thesteffman/fancy-hangman-rs/README.md

 If `DATABASE_URL` is set, you need to manually clean up the database beforehand.

-However, the requirements for the file in the `<file_path` argument are as follows:
+However, the requirements for the file underneath the `<file_path` argument are as follows:
 * The file needs to be encoded in UTF-8
 * The words need to be alphabetically sorted
 * The words need to be separated with a newline character as the file is read line-wise